ibm-cloud-docs/cephaas/host_create.md

 # Creating a host
 {: #creating-host}

-Create a host by using the UI, CLI, API or Terraform.
+Create a host by using the UI, CLI, API, or Terraform.
 {: shortdesc}

 Before creating a host, you must configure the NVME-oF initiator.
-This is required for mapping volume to a host.
+This NVME-oF initiator is required for mapping volume to a host.
 See [Configuring NVMe-oF initiators](/docs/cephaas?topic=cephaas-about-volume-host-mappings#config-nvme-initiators).
 After configuring the NVME-oF initiator, make a note of the `host nqn`.
 {: requirement}